MattParkerDev/MatthewParkerDev/src/MattParkerDev.WebUI/wwwroot/_blogs/wip/wip.md

 > The inevitable outcome of manual testing is that you will **lose the tests**

-Robert continues to say that manual tests are insane!
 We are programmers after all - we write code!
 Why wouldn't we have written tests that test every business rule in the system?

-> Manual testing is more expensive than writing tests // By me
+> Manual testing is more expensive than writing tests

+Of course there are exceptions to this rule - there will always be cases where it is too expensive or not worth the time to write automated tests compared to manual testing.

 #### 10. Nothing Fragile

-No part of the system should be fragile.

-Think about the current project you're working on; there will always be a module that you are never surprised when it breaks.
+Think about the current project you're working on; there will always be a module that you are never surprised by when it breaks.

-> Fix fragile modules
+> No part of the system should be fragile.

 #### 11. Cover for each other

 You're on a project, and you're the database guy.
 That is your domain, and everyone else comes to you if they need changes made.
 If you're off the project for a day for whatever reason, no work on the database is done that day! ❌

 It is your responsibility to make sure someone can cover for you if you are suddenly unavailable.

 #### 12. Honest Estimates

-What is the most honest estimate?
+What is the best estimate?

 **I don't know** is the most honest answer you can give!